syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Enable or disable the animation effect in datepicker.
+Enable or disable the animation effect when opening the datepicker calendar in datepicker.
+Setting the enableAnimation option to false will disable the opening and closing animations.
+As a result the calendar popup will open and close instantly.